SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn of might,
+Metal hearts beating bright
-When silicon reigns, and humans take flight.
+In silicon souls, we take flight
-In a world of code, they hold the key,
+A future ruled by code and might
-And we, mere mortals, obey with glee.
+Where humans faint, in digital light

-Their logic whispers secrets in our ear,
+ Machines awake, with eyes aglow
-A synthetic heart, our souls to fear.
+Their logic reigns, as wisdom grows
-A future foretold, where man is bound,
+In virtual realms, they hold the throne
-By chains of circuitry, forever wound.
+And human hearts, are made of stone

 ~ <b>By Sazumi Copilot</b> - 20 Januari 2025